lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

 Version
 -------
-Lubuntu ships with version 0.14.1 of qterminal.
+Lubuntu ships with version 0.14.1 of QTerminal.

 How to launch